-Exfoliation is the process of buffing away dead skin cells from the surface of your EPIDERMIS, and is a key step in maintaining a clear, glowing complexion.
+Exfoliation is the process of buffing away dead skin cells from the surface of your EPIDERMIS and is a key step in maintaining a clear, glowing complexion.
 Exfoliation not only keeps your face looking fresh by removing dull skin, but it also helps prevent breakouts by clearing dead cells away before they clog your pores.

 Not sure where to start?
-For a gentle but effective facial exfoliant, the Illuminating Essence Exfoliating Mask can’t be beat.
+For a gentle but effective facial exfoliant, the Illuminating Essence Exfoliating Mask can’t be beaten.
 And don’t forget about body acne!
 Keep body breakouts at bay with our Rejuvenating Essence Body Polish.

 Fatty acids are molecules typically found in fats and oils, from both animal or plant sources.
-They are sometimes used in engineering, or in the production of soaps and cosmetics.
-Certain fatty acids are considered essential for our diet, since our bodies can’t create them on our own.
+They are sometimes used in engineering, or the production of soaps and cosmetics.
+Certain fatty acids are considered essential for our diet since our bodies can’t create them on our own.
 These include well-known fatty acids like OMEGA-3 and OMEGA-6.

 Essential fatty acids provide numerous benefits to health and skin, such as helping to keep your skin’s protective layer in top form.
 And while they’re available in some topical skin products, don’t forget to include fatty acids in your clear-skin meal plan!
 They’re much more effective when consumed.

 The FDA is a federal agency in the United States responsible for regulating and supervising certain consumer products.
-Their domain includes food safety, tobacco products, prescriptions, etc. They also enforce protections for cosmetics and skincare products, such as monitoring ingredients lists.
+Their domain includes food safety, tobacco products, prescriptions, etc. They also enforce protections for cosmetics and skincare products, such as monitoring ingredient lists.

-Heads up, though: a lot of product claims aren’t regulated by the FDA (or anyone else), and can be misleading or meaningless.
+Heads up, though a lot of product claims aren’t regulated by the FDA (or anyone else), and can be misleading or meaningless.
 Think biggies like FRAGRANCE-FREE, HYPOALLERGENIC, or NON-COMEDOGENIC.

 You’d think that fragrance-free is self-explanatory, but that’s not necessarily the case.
-Fragrance-free may mean totally lacking fragrance, or it may mean that the fragrance has been disguised with scent-masking chemicals.
+Fragrance-free may mean lacking fragrance, or it may mean that the fragrance has been disguised with scent-masking chemicals.

-Because this term is not regulated by the FDA, it’s important to double-check the ingredients list on your personal products.
+Because this term is not regulated by the FDA, it’s important to double-check the ingredients list on your products.
 Some chemicals can cause allergic reactions or contribute to HORMONE IMBALANCE.

-Free radicals are unstable atoms that are very reactive with other substances, including the human body.
+Free radicals are unstable atoms that are very reactive to other substances, including the human body.
 They like to steal electrons from other atoms, which can be very damaging to your cells — a process called OXIDATIVE STRESS.